Floating solar: History

 Global Industry Analysts (GIA) forecast a compounded annual growth rate (CAGR) of 33.7% in FPVs by 2026.
 The FPV market is expected to grow into a $10 billion industry by 2030, with a CAGR of 14.5%.

-Oceans of Energy (Netherlands) developed the world's first offshore solar system in the North Sea.
-In October 2025, Germany inaugurated the first vertical floating photovoltaic (VFPV) plant on a former gravel pit lake in Bavaria.
+The Austrian company Swimsol installed the world's first offshore floating solar PV system at sea in 2014, a 15 kWp pilot in the Maldives developed in cooperation with the Vienna University of Technology and the Fraunhofer-Gesellschaft.
+In 2019, Oceans of Energy (Netherlands) installed the first offshore floating solar farm in open, rough-sea conditions in the Dutch North Sea, where it survived multiple winter storms.

 Marine installations

 Salt-water resistant floating farms are constructed for ocean use.
 Floating solar can have positive and negative effects on the ocean environment: for instance, it can act as an artificial reef and provide habitat for fish and other animals.
 On the other hand, the panels increase shading and construction may disrupt seagrass and coral.